 Note: The Canterbury Charity Hospital is unable to offer a diagnostic service for the investigation of abdominal pain and diarrhoea.

-We offer Tubal ligation, Essure (fallopian coil), Mirena, Gynaecology procedures and investigative laparoscopy for endometriosis.
+We offer tubal ligation, Mirena, gynaecology procedures and diagnostic laparoscopy for endometriosis.

-Free dental services are provided predominantly by members of the Canterbury branch of the New Zealand Dental Association.
+Free dental and oral surgery services are provided by volunteers (predominantly by members of the Canterbury branch of the New Zealand Dental Association).
 Services are offered to patients from 18 to 65 years of age.
-A one off/non-emergency course of treatment can be provided for WINZ clients.
-Dental patients MUST be referred by a dentist.
+A one off/non-emergency course of treatment can be provided for WINZ* and City Mission clients.
+All dental patients MUST be referred by a dentist.

 Counselling is available for most age groups with conditions related to anxiety/depression, grief, ADHD, family therapy, group support, child behavioural issues, anger management.

 We don’t see cases related to drugs and alcohol (in isolation), psychosis, chronic personality disorder, people who commit crime with mental health issues, patents with known suicidal intent.

 Dermatological solutions are available at the Canterbury Charity Hospital for patients 16 to 26 years with acne scarring.
 The clinic is for those patients who have completed acne treatment and the acne is no longer active.

 This clinic is not an acne treatment clinic although an exception may be made in rare instances such as Acne Fulminans where the General Practitioner is unable to get the patient’s acne under control.

 Please see guidance notes and the assessment form which must be included with your referral along with two colour photographs.